Some Examples of Bicrossed Products with the Rapid Decay Property: Preliminaries

 \subsubsection{Representation theory of the bicrossed product}

 The representation theory of \( \Gamma \bowtie G \) that we will need includes a classification of irreducible representations, the description of the conjugate representation (which is the contragredient representation since \( \Gamma \bowtie G \) is of Kac type) in terms of this classification, and most importantly, the fusion rules.
-The results summarized here are first obtained in \cite{MR4345210}, with the exception of the simplified version of the fusion rules, Theorem~\ref{theo:c8f451b8443e316a}, which is given in \cite[Theorem I.4.9]{phdthesis}.
-We refer the reader to \cite[\S{}3]{MR4345210} and \cite[\S{}I.2 \& \S{}I.4]{phdthesis} for complete proofs of the results below.
-Motivational considerations of the classification of irreducible representations can be found in \cite[\S{}I.3]{phdthesis}.
+The results summarized here were first obtained in \cite{MR4345210}, with the exception of the simplified version of the fusion rules, Theorem~\ref{theo:c8f451b8443e316a}, which is given in \cite{phdthesis}*{Theorem I.4.9}.
+We refer the reader to \cite{MR4345210}*{\S{}3} and \cite{phdthesis}*{\S{}I.2 \& \S{}I.4} for complete proofs of the results below.
+Motivational considerations of the classification of irreducible representations can be found in \cite{phdthesis}*{\S{}I.3}.

 We will formulate our results using the notion of \( \mathscr{O} \)-representations, which we now briefly describe.
 Take an orbit \( \mathscr{O} \in \operatorname{Orb}_{\beta} \).
 By an \textbf{\( \mathscr{O} \)-representation of \( G \)}, we mean a unitary operator \( U \) in \( B(\ell^{2}(\mathscr{O})) \otimes B(H) \otimes C(G) \), where \( H \) is some finite dimensional Hilbert space, such that if we write